 The PGOOD pin is connected to an open drain of an internal MOSFET.
 The MOSFET turns on and pulls the pin low when both the outputs are not within $\pm 7.5\%$ of their nominal output levels as determined by their resistive feedback dividers.
-When both controller outputs meet the $\pm 7.5\%$ requirement, the MOSFET is turned off within $10\mu s$ and the pin is allowed to be pulled up by an external resistor to a source of up to 7V.
-The auxiliary regulator's output is not monitored.
+When both outputs meet the $\pm 7.5\%$ requirement, the MOSFET is turned off within 10 μ s and the pin is allowed to be pulled up by an external resistor to a source of up to 7V.

-Foldback Current, Short-Circuit Detection and Short-Circuit Latchoff controller has been started and been given adequate time to charge up the output capacitors and provide full-load current, the RUN/SS capacitor is used as a short-circuit time-out circuit.
+Foldback Current, Short-Circuit Detection and Short-Circuit Latchoff

+The RUN/SS capacitors are used initially to limit the inrush current of each switching regulator.
+After the controller has been started and been given adequate time to charge up the output capacitors and provide full load current, the RUN/SS capacitor is used in a short-circuit time-out circuit.
 If the output voltage falls to less than 70% of its nominal output voltage, the RUN/SS capacitor begins discharging on the assumption that the output is in an overcurrent and/or short-circuit condition.
-If the condition lasts for a long enough period as determined by the size of the RUN/SS capacitor, both controllers will be shut down until the RUN/SS pin(s) voltage(s) are recycled.
-This builtin latchoff can be overridden by providing a >5μA pull-up at a compliance of 5V to the RUN/SS pin(s).
+If the condition lasts for a long enough period as determined by the size of the RUN/SS capacitor, the controllers will be shut down until the RUN/SS pin(s) voltage(s) are recycled.
+This built-in latchoff can be overridden by providing a >5μA pull-up at a compliance of 4.2V to the RUN/SS pin(s).
 This current shortens the soft start period but also prevents net discharge of the RUN/SS capacitor(s) during an overcurrent and/or short-circuit condition.
 Foldback current limiting is also activated when the output voltage falls below 70% of its nominal level whether or not the short-circuit latchoff circuit is enabled.
-Even if a short is present and the shortcircuit latchoff is not enabled, a safe, low output current is provided due to internal current foldback and actual power wasted is low due to the efficient nature of the current mode switching regulator.
+Even if a short is present and the short-circuit latchoff is not enabled, a safe, low output current is provided due to internal current foldback and actual power dissipated is low due to the efficient nature of the current mode switching regulator.